✦ The Pharos Canon

 These mechanisms are not commandments but disciplines.
 They do not guarantee virtue, only vigilance.

-VII. ⟳ The Principle of Revision
+VIII. ⟳ The Commitment to Revision

 No canon is complete that forbids its own correction.
 The Pharos Canon must be re-examined whenever new tools alter the boundaries of comprehension.